 From the joyous to the difficult, conversations are a reminder of who we are, how far we’ve come — and how far we have to go.

-In celebration of Pride Month, we’re passing the mic to four Highspot employees to share conversations that have changed the course of their story, and may inspire you, too.
+In celebration of Pride Month, we’re passing the mic to three Highspot employees to share conversations that have changed the course of their story, and may inspire you, too.

 “Surround yourself with people who will accept you for who you are.”